More than 100 people recently registered for our webinar ‘How to sell more with data-driven sales coaching.’

 Why data-driven sales coaching?

-‘Data-driven’ means having a systematic approach based on quantitative sales metrics.
-Each session starts with clear, measurable expectations that both parties agree on.
+‘Data-driven’ means having a systematic approach to sales coaching based on quantitative sales metrics.
+Rather than starting coaching sessions based on a personal understanding, each session starts with clear, measurable expectations that both parties agree on.
 From there, you systematically review what’s happened and plan next steps, developing one area at a time.

 From a coaches perspective, a data-driven approach makes coaching easier and more effective.
 Not only will you help reps hit their targets in the short run, you help them develop a better understanding what they can do, on their own, to be more successful in the long-run.

-For example, sellers may be clear they have a monthly budget, but how many know exactly how many know exactly how many new opportunities this means?
+For example, sellers may be clear they have a monthly budget, but do they know exactly how many new opportunities this means?

 From a sellers perspective, data-driven sales coaching is easy to understand.
 There’s no ‘fluffy’ terms or uncertainty.
 Every goal is measured and sellers can take control of their own development, without being forced to rely on anyone else.